-- A course offered during the Summer Sessions, generally in 4 week formats. - A course offered in the Fall or Spring with travel embedded during the semester, spring break or at the end of the semester. - A course offered during the January term, also referred to as "Winter Session."
+- A course offered during the Summer Sessions and January Winter Session. - AA course offered in the Fall or Spring with travel embedded during the semester, spring break or a "Maymester" at the end of the semester.

 III.
 PREPARING A PROGRAM PROPOSAL